Heathers: Development

 Daniel Waters began writing the screenplay in spring of 1986, while he was working at a video store.
 He wanted the film to be directed by Stanley Kubrick, not only out of admiration for him, but also from a perception that "Kubrick was the only person that could get away with a three-hour film".
 The cafeteria scene near the start of Heathers was written as a homage to the barracks scene which opens Kubrick's Full Metal Jacket.
 After a number of failed attempts to get the script to Kubrick, Waters approached director Michael Lehmann, whom he met through a mutual friend.
 Lehmann agreed to helm the film with producer Denise Di Novi.

-In the original version of the script, J.D. successfully blows up Westerburg High, and the final scene features a surreal prom gathering of all the students in heaven.
-Executives at New World Pictures agreed to finance the film, but they disliked the dark ending and insisted that it be changed.
+In the original version of the script, Jason "J.D."
+Dean successfully blows up Westerburg High, and the final scene features a surreal prom gathering of all the students in heaven.
+Executives at New World Pictures agreed to finance the film but they disliked the dark ending and insisted that it be changed.
 Some reviewers have discussed similarities between Heathers and Massacre at Central High, a low-budget 1976 film.
-Daniel Waters has stated that he had not seen Massacre at Central High at the time he wrote Heathers but that he had read a review of it in a Danny Peary book about cult movies and that the earlier film may have been "rattling around somewhere in my subconscious".
+Daniel Waters has stated that he had not seen Massacre at Central High at the time he wrote Heathers but that he had read a review of it in Cult Movies 2, a Danny Peary book about cult movies and that the earlier film may have been "rattling around somewhere in my subconscious".